-1. Planting: Full sun (6 to 8 hours of sun) and well-drained soil ensure your Blenheim Tree will thrive.
+1. Planting: Full to partial sun (4 to 6 hours of sun) and well-drained soil ensure your Blenheim Tree will thrive.

 To plant, dig your hole shallower than the root ball and at least twice the width.
 After the hole is finished, loosen the soil in the planting hole so the roots can break through easily.
 Then, place your tree, backfill the soil and water to settle the roots.